Yahoo will not spin off Alibaba stake, weighs core business sale: CNBC

 ”This was really a really good PR move by Starboard as the spinoff was highly unlikely anyway given the tax implications and they knew they could claim victory once Yahoo made the official announcement,” said Jim Osman of The Edge Consulting Group, a research firm that advises activist hedge funds.

-But Doshi, of Mizuho Securities, said that was not necessarily a defeat for Mayer.

-“This is a potential win-win for Marissa,” Doshi said.
-“She can sell the company and have a graceful exit or she can be part of a larger company or private equity team and still continue to run the business.”

-Reporting by Kshitiz Goliya in Bengaluru, Michael Flaherty in New York and Deborah M. Todd in San Francisco; Writing by Bill Rigby; Editing by Maju Samuel, Bernard Orr and Leslie Adler
+Reporting by Kshitiz Goliya in Bengaluru and Michael Flaherty in New York; Writing by Bill Rigby; Editing by Maju Samuel, Bernard Orr